 If the court does not find that you are sufficiently able to support yourself in your current state, the court may deny your petition for emancipation.
 Having an attorney represent you can help you put forth the strongest arguments in favor of emancipation in your case.
 Your attorney can also speak to your parents, potentially securing permission for your emancipation.

-Contact our Dallas Emancipation Lawyers to Setup a Free Consultation
+Contact our Dallas Emancipation Lawyers to Setup a Confidential Consultation

 If you are considering getting married, entering into a contract, or making other legal decisions in your life, the fact that you are under 18 may prevent you from doing so.
 Call The Queenan Law Firm today to discuss your options for emancipation and gaining the legal right to control your present and your future.
 Our Dallas emancipation lawyers offer confidential legal consultations to help you understand your options.
 Call our law offices at (817) 476-1797 today to schedule a consultation.